pharo-ide/Calypso/Calypso-NavigationModel.package/ClyAsyncQuery.class/README.md

 I run my subquery using background process.
 I do not implement #buildResult: as other queries.
 Instead I return special ClyAsyncQueryResult instances to represent result of execution.
-Async result overrides building logic in the way that it forks actual query execution and updates itself when execution is completed.
+Async result overrides building logic in the way that it forks actual query execution and updates itself when execution completes.
 For details look at this class.
 So I only implement hook which triggers background execution of actual query.

 Any query can be converted to async query using: